 Since being utilized mostly in storefronts in France, modern charcuterie has a much broader definition.
 We started seeing the charcuterie presentations in restaurants and at lavish dinner parties.
 And this is part of the reason why it is so popular in recent years.

 Especially now, since the foodie scene has expanded into our homes and we look for easy ways to make our dining experiences special.
 And now today's charcuterie boards are including our homemade sourdough, vegetables from our garden, some of our dry cured meats, homemade dukkah, balsamic/olive oil dipping, and anything else we feel like attempting to create.
 (Have you tried a butter board yet?)
 In contrast, sometimes we keep it simple and stay with a more traditional charcuterie board - throw a little bit of soft cheeses and an array of meats, italian meats, maybe some fresh fruit, on a wooden board and call it a gourmet snack.

 And with food, one cannot forget the refreshment.
 We tend to pair our boards with a nice wine or beer, which also has a bit of history!
 Despite what it may look like, it’s not just an excuse to enjoy a glass… or maybe it is.

-Pairing alcohol with cheese and charcuterie also dates way back.
-It is believed that beer was invented before writing.
+Pairing alcohol with cheese and charcuterie also has a rich history.
+It is believed that beer was invented before writing!
 And most people, including children, drank ale with their food.
 Those who could afford it or had access to it, drank wine.